The Drawbored Mortise and Tenon That Tightens Itself

 Drawboring offsets the pin holes between mortise and tenon.
 The hole through the mortise cheeks sits slightly closer to the shoulder than the hole through the tenon.
 When you drive a tapered pin through these offset holes, it pulls the tenon deeper into the mortise, jamming the shoulder tight against the mortised piece.

-This mechanical pull replaces clamp pressure during glue-up.
-More importantly, it remains active permanently.
-As wood shrinks and glue crystalizes over decades, the pin continues applying its drawing force.
-The joint can’t loosen because it’s physically locked.
+That’s what makes drawboring endearing to us joint-obsessed woodworkers — the mechanical pull replaces clamp pressure during glue-up, and more importantly, it remains active permanently.
+As wood shrinks and glue crystallizes over decades, the pin continues applying its drawing force.
+The joint physically cannot loosen because it’s locked in three dimensions.

 Offset Calculation

 The offset amount depends on wood species and pin size.
-Hardwoods tolerate less offset than softwoods because they resist the bending force on the pin.
+Hardwoods tolerate less offset than softwoods because they resist the bending force on the pin more aggressively.
 Most furniture applications use 1/16 to 1/8 inch offset with 1/4 inch pins.
+I tend toward the smaller end of that range for hardwoods and the larger end for softwoods.

 Drilling the Holes

 Drill the mortise holes before assembly, while you have clear access.
 Use a drill press or careful hand drilling to ensure perpendicular holes.
-Elongated or angled holes reduce drawing action and can split the pin.
+Elongated or angled holes reduce drawing action and can split the pin during driving.

 The tenon holes can be slightly undersized since the pin will find its way.
 Some craftsmen drill these holes slightly larger to reduce the bending stress on the pin.
-Either approach works if your offset is appropriate.
+Either approach works if your offset is appropriate for the species you’re working with.

 Making the Pins

-For ease, you can use dowels.
+For practical purposes, you can use dowels.
 Choose straight-grained stock and taper one end slightly with sandpaper or a pencil sharpener.
 The taper helps start the pin in the offset holes without immediately binding.
+Avoid buying the cheapest dowels at the hardware store — they’re often made from compressed material that shatters under stress.

 Assembly Process

 Apply glue to the joint as normal.
-Insert the tenon and use a drawbore pin, which is a metal rod with a tapered end, to test that the offset holes align close enough for the wooden pin to navigate.
+Insert the tenon and use a drawbore pin — a metal rod with a tapered end — to test that the offset holes align close enough for the wooden pin to navigate.
 If the test pin won’t pass, reduce your offset and re-drill the tenon holes.
+Probably should have led with this section, honestly — testing before committing saves more joints than any other single habit.

 Multiple Pins